chemodun/X4-GateManageAPI/README.md

 ### Main principles

-In common you need to do only one thing - call the `md.Gate_Manage_API.Process_Command` cue with a table of arguments.
+In common you need to do only one thing - call the `md.Gate_Manage_API.Request` cue with a table of arguments.
 If you need to get the result of the command, you should provide a callback function in the arguments table.
 The callback function will be called with a result table when the command is completed.

 #### Basic Example